Camping in Boise

 Murphys Point Alpaca Ranch

 Looking for a quiet spot with country views and Alpacas?
 Murphys Point Ranch is located 3 miles from historic downtown Nampa located in the heart of the Treasure Valley.
 MPR is a small pocket farm that started with a Lab and a few chickens.
-The Alpaca herd has grown this summer with 2 new babies.
-We have fresh pasture raised eggs for sale from the 37+ chickens.
+The Alpaca herd has grown this summer with the first baby of the season born in June.
+There are 16 total with 5 babies.
+We have fresh pasture raised eggs for sale from the 60+ chickens.
 Meeting the animals and farm tours can be arranged in advance.
-Our 4.5-acre farm is being transitioned into a sustainable Idaho farm and is 100% solar powered, including one of the first electric tractors in the state.
+Our 4.5-acre farm has been transitioned into a sustainable Idaho farm and is 100% solar powered, including one of the first electric tractors in the state.
 Wilson Springs Pond is half a block down the road.
 This 55 acre nature area offers many walking paths and is home to many birds, both resident and migratory.
 It is also a popular urban fishing destination.
 1. RV's must be in good shape and fully functioning.
-2. Let us know if you have Pets when making a reservation.
-Pets always must be on Leash.
+2. Pets are NOT ALLOWED for their safety and that of the animals.
+Dogs are prey animals in the eyes of an Alpaca and they will kill a dog if it gets too close.
 3. No Smoking or Vaping.
 4. No Generator use, we have 30 amp service.
 5. Quiet Time 9pm - 8am

 Pets